Safety

 Given the difference in size, both cyclists and pedestrians can sneak up quickly

-Slow down in neighborhoods, school zones, or areas with increased cyclists and pedestrians
+Slow down in areas with increased cyclists and pedestrians

 Drive defensive, not aggressive